nicklashansen/tdmpc2/README.md

 We recommend using default hyperparameters for single-task online RL, including the default model size of 5M parameters (`model_size=5`).
 Multi-task offline RL benefits from a larger model size, but larger models are also increasingly costly to train and evaluate.
 Available arguments are `model_size={1, 5, 19, 48, 317}`.
 See `config.yaml` for a full list of arguments.

+**As of Jan 7, 2024 the TD-MPC2 codebase also supports multi-GPU training for multi-task offline RL experiments**; use branch `distributed` and argument `world_size=N` to train on `N` GPUs.
+We cannot guarantee that distributed training will yield the same results, but they appear to be similar based on our limited testing.

 ----

 ## Citation